 2009 Recipient

 Bill Rodgers is one of the most celebrated men’s distance runners in history.
 He is a four-time winner of the Boston and New York City marathons, and is widely regarded as one of the great marathoners of all time.
-Bill is a member of the National Track & Field Hall of Fame and the National Distance Running Hall of Fame and was a member of the 1976 U.S. Olympic marathon team.
+Bill is a member of the National Track & Field Hall of Fame and the National Distance Running Hall of Fame and is one of four American men to have medaled in the IAAF World Cross Country Championships, earning a bronze medal in 1975.
 He is a two-time RRCA Masters Runner of the Year and has won numerous awards in the running industry.

 2010 Recipient